 Teaching the literary term theme?
 Read on for some teaching ideas teaching themes in literature.

 As I watch movies, I thought about teaching literature.
 How can we teachers connect the idea of theme to our students’ prior knowledge?
 Can we ELA teachers start teaching themes with movies?
 Most children’s stories contain a theme, which means older students have heard plenty of themes in their lives!
 When we read a complex story like A Raisin in the Sun or The Great Gatsby, students shy away from articulating the theme.
 Why?

 As I reflect on my scaffolding process for helping students identify and understand themes, I realize that I complete five activities.
-If you’d like these activities in a quick PDF, click on the picture to gain access.
+If you’d like these activities in a quick PDF, click on the picture below to gain access.